Vinayak-Mittal/Vinayak-Mittal/README.md

 ## 🚀 About Me

-I'm a forward-thinking Machine Learning and Web Development enthusiast, currently in my final year of BTech in Information Technology at JECRC College.
-My journey has been marked by a relentless passion for AI, Data Science, and Computer Vision, coupled with hands-on experience in developing innovative solutions.
+I'm a passionate Machine Learning and Web Development enthusiast, currently in my final year of BTech in Information Technology at JECRC College.
+I'm deeply interested in AI, Data Science, and Computer Vision, with hands-on experience in developing practical solutions.

-Having interned at **INMAS, DRDO (Ministry of Defense)**, I’ve had the privilege of working on cutting-edge projects that have refined my technical skills and broadened my perspective on solving real-world problems with technology.
-My academic journey, paired with my professional experience, has equipped me with a robust skill set, making me a versatile engineer ready to tackle complex challenges.
+During my internship at INMAS, DRDO (Ministry of Defense), I worked on innovative projects that strengthened my technical skills and broadened my problem-solving abilities.
+My education and experience have equipped me with a strong skill set, making me a versatile engineer ready to take on new challenges.

 ---